Section 1: Closed Graphs and Quadratic Gröbner Bases

 • Example 1.7(a): complete_isEquidim in BEI/Equidim.lean

-• Example 1.7(b): path_isEquidim in BEI/PrimeDecompositionDimension.lean
+• Example 1.7(b): pathGraph_binomialEdgeIdeal_isCohenMacaulay and pathGraph_binomialEdgeIdeal_ringKrullDim in BEI/Proposition1_6.lean

 Proposition 1.6

-• the separate paper-faithful Gröbner CM transfer theorem;
+• monomialInitialIdeal_isCohenMacaulay proves the monomial-side CM theorem;